 Example Apps

-There are two example apps available, which illustrates how to use CAMS in the design of a Flutter app.
-In addition, this tutorial explain how to create your 1st CAMS Flutter app.
+There are two example apps available that illustrate how to use CAMS in the design of a Flutter app.
+In addition, this tutorial explains how to create your 1st CAMS Flutter app.

 CARP Mobile Sensing Demo app – this app demonstrates how to use CAMS in an app according to the BLoC architecture.
-This app demonstrates how to implement background sensing, handling probes, and uploading data.
+This app demonstrates how to implement background sensing, handle probes, and upload data.

 Pulmonary Monitor app – this app demonstrates how user tasks (aka.
 AppTask) are supported in CAMS.
-A user task is a task which are added to a list of tasks which the user can “click” and execute.
-This is typically used for issuing surveys (using the carp_survery_package) but can also be used for basic sensing tasks (like the collection of weather and air quality, shown as the bottom task).
+A user task is a task that is added to a list of tasks that the user can “click” and execute.
+This is typically used for issuing surveys (using the carp_survery_package).
+But user tasks can also be used for basic sensing tasks (like the collection of weather and air quality).
+An example of this is shown as the bottom task.